Lut-Lat-Aung/nest_finder/README.md

 ## Introduction

 Nest Finder is a web application designed to help the real-estate broker to manage apartment listings from property owners (hosts) and record the bookings made by potential renters (guests).
 There is also a interface to record the profiles of both host and guest containing informations.
 It make easier for profile management, apartment listing and booking management.
-Guests can choose from a variety of listings from the market to stay for a night or a month.
+Guests can choose from a variety of listings from the market to stay for a night or a month and book them.
+Property owners can list their apartment listing with ease.

 ## Features